achuthhadnoor/javascript/README.md

    let str = "Hello, World";
    let index = str.indexOf("o"); // 4
    ```
-Certainly!
-Let's explore some more advanced and nuanced questions related to strings in JavaScript:

 ### 17. **What is a regular expression, and how can it be used with strings?**
    - A regular expression (regex) is a powerful tool for pattern matching in strings.